101Viper777/AI-Capstone-project/README.md

 1mil / 16k = is roughly 60 question/ answer responses

-The average cost per typical interaction with the GPT Vision model is $0.1655.
+The average cost per typical interaction with the GPT Vision model is $0.1655 USD

 so roughly:
 - 1 interaction: $0.1655